declanlim/mwas/README.md

 2. Run ```./mwas.sh -h``` in your linux terminal to see the help menu
 3. Follow instructions in the help menu to run MWAS

-*note: for now, avoid running MWAS on massive datasets, as it might cause a bug that needs to be fixed.*
+*note: for now, avoid running MWAS on massive datasets, as it might cause a bug-related problem that needs to be fixed.*